saucelabs/sauce-docs/docs/mobile-apps/features/network-capture.md

 :::note Android Only

 For Android applications, a minor modification in the manifest is necessary to disable SSL pinning and accept our own certificate by your application.
+In addition, we require the debug version of the application.
+If your application includes SecureSDK, please ensure the repackaging prevention feature is disabled.

 :::